 Have a picnic in the park

-It sounds easy enough, even in a spurt of the moment kind of thing, but if you planned this ahead, make sure you make pumpkin pie, or cinnamon and apple pie, it will bring the smell of what falls means with you.
+It sounds easy enough, even in a spurt of the moment kind of thing, but if you plan this ahead, make sure you make pumpkin pie, or cinnamon and apple pie – it will bring the smell of what fall means to you.

 Have a fall photo shoot